Apr 022013

 Where have we been?

-Posted by Neil Losin at 8:09 pm on December 6, 2012
+Posted by at 8:09 pm on December 6, 2012

 Dec 062012

 It’s been a busy few months for Day’s Edge Productions – we’ve been just about everywhere except our blog, it seems!
 Luckily, there’s a good reason for our blog silence: there are big things in the works!
-In the first half of 2013, we’ll be heading to Uganda to climb the Rwenzori Mountains and document their fast-disappearing glaciers, and we’ll travel to the Solomon Islands to make a really exciting film about how new species arise!
+In the first half of 2013, we’ll be heading to Uganda to and document their fast-disappearing glaciers, and we’ll travel to the Solomon Islands to make a really exciting film about how new species arise!
 We’ll do our best to keep the blog up-to-date with news of our adventures.
 But aside from planning our upcoming expeditions, we have actually been doing some interesting things with tangible results!

 In August and October, I spent a few days filming on Colorado’s Yampa River with a crew from National Geographic.
 We were covering a really interesting story – 2012 was an extremely dry year in the West, and several Colorado conservation groups came together with National Geographic to secure the water rights necessary to keep the Yampa River flowing at a healthy level.
 Most water leases are made in order to use water from the river; this one was made to keep water in the river.
 It’s an innovative conservation measure that just might have kept the Yampa River – and its inhabitants, like the native mountain whitefish healthy in a pretty bad draught year.
 Check out the video that resulted from this shoot, courtesy of the National Geographic Freshwater Initiative: